Laura Moseley is the Curator of the Women’s Art Collection and the Founder of Common Threads Press.

 An event with Kettle's Yard, to accompany their new exhibition Here is a Gale Warning: Art, Crisis & Survival.

 Join us for a panel discussion on craft as a source of hope and survival.
-This panel will approach craft from the perspective of three of our authors who work with a diverse range of craft histories, chaired by Laura Moseley, Common Threads Press founder and Assistant Curator of the Women’s Art Collection.
+This panel will approach craft from the perspective of three of our authors who work with a diverse range of craft histories, chaired and programmed by Laura Moseley, Common Threads Press founder and Curator of the Women’s Art Collection.

-Speakers include Gill Crawshaw (Rights Not Charity: Protest Textiles and Disability Activism, 2023), Rachel Dedman (Stitching the Intifada: Embroidery and Resistance in Palestine, 2024) and Jessica White (We Will Find Them: Arpilleras and the Political Art of Chile Under Pinochet, forthcoming 2025).
+Speakers include Gill Crawshaw (Rights Not Charity: Protest Textiles and Disability Activism, 2023), Rachel Dedman (Stitching the Intifada: Embroidery and Resistance in Palestine, 2024) and Jessica White (We Will Find Them: Arpilleras and the Political Art of Chile Under Pinochet, forthcoming 2026).

 Images: Aaron McIntosh